A very low PSA but aggressive prostate cancer?

 The PSA, which is obtained via a blood test and stands for prostate specific antigen, can also be high in a man who does not have any malignancy.

-Nevertheless, this biomarker is a valuable tool to physicians as a guide for how to proceed next in a symptomatic patient.
+Nevertheless, this biomarker is a valuable tool to physicians as a guide for how to proceed next in a patient who’s experiencing concerning symptoms such as frequent urination, difficulty with starting or stopping a urine stream, pain with urination or ejaculation, blood in the urine and pain in the lower back.

 The American Cancer Society recommends that men who have an average risk of prostate cancer begin getting tested at age 50 if they’re already healthy enough to expect to live another 10 years.